HaniChihabi/Prayer-Mauaqit/README.md

 - **Custom Hooks and Effects**: Utilizes React's `useState` and `useEffect` for state management and handling side effects.
 - **Responsive Design**: Ensures a consistent experience across devices.
 - **Debugging and Error Handling**: For API calls and AsyncStorage operations.

----

-This application aims to provide a comprehensive tool for observing Islamic prayer times, enhanced with functionalities for personalization and improved user engagement.
-It's built with React Native, showcasing dynamic data fetching, persistent storage, and an engaging UI/UX design.